Spherical trigonometry: Napier's rules for right spherical triangles

+A right-angled spherical triangle together with Napier's circle used in his mnemonics.

 When one of the angles, say C, of a spherical triangle is equal to π/2 the various identities given above are considerably simplified.
 There are ten identities relating three elements chosen from the set a, b, c, A, and B.

 Napier provided an elegant mnemonic aid for the ten independent equations: the mnemonic is called Napier's circle or Napier's pentagon (when the circle in the above figure, right, is replaced by a pentagon).